hueyyeng/GOT/index_ot12.md

 - **Genesis Crystals**
   - Can be converted into Primogems on a 1:1 ratio
   - Refer to the in-game store for the list of crystals pack and price

+There is also a double bonus when topping up Genesis Crystals for the first top-up.

 <p align="center"><img src="header_01_characters.jpg"/></p>